MichAdebayo/MichAdebayo/README.md

-In October 2023, I took a leap of faith and began my studies at <a href="https://www.holbertonschool.com/" target="_blank">Holberton School</a> to start a new career in technology.

 #### Future Ambitions

  I am thrilled to share that I will be furthering my education at <a href="https://simplon.co/formation/ecole-ia-microsoft/23" target="_blank">Simplon's Microsoft AI School</a> starting in October 2024.
-This exciting opportunity will allow me to specialize in machine learning and AI development, opening new doors for innovation and professional growth.

 ##  Tech Stack